keigoi/kmclib/artifact.md

-The purpose of this document is to describe in detail the steps required to assess the artifact associated with our paper submitted to TACAS'22: Kmclib: Automated Inference and Verification of Session Types from OCaml Programs.
+This document describes the detailed steps required to assess the artifact associated with our paper submitted to TACAS'22: Kmclib: Automated Inference and Verification of Session Types from OCaml Programs.

 The artifact comprises of the *kmclib* library -- a library for safe communication programming in OCaml.
 The *kmclib* library guarantees that threads in well-typed programs will not get stuck since communication errors are detected statically, i.e at compile-time.

 We would like you to be able to

-* try the running example from the paper
+* edit-compile-run the running example from the paper
 * edit-compile-run your own programs using the kmclib communication primitives
 * observe compile-time detection of communication errors.